acgetchell/mundus-atrox/src/journals/seventeenth.md

 The party has been stripped of all of their gear, and are dressed only in rags.

-Speaking in hushed whispers with the other prisioners, in moments snatched from under the watchful glare of the Drow, the party learns the following:
+Speaking in hushed whispers with the other prisoners, in moments snatched from under the watchful glare of the Drow, the party learns the following:

-- There are slightly more than two dozen Drow in **Velkynvelve**, including *Ilvara*, another Priestess *Asha*, and their lovers *Shoor* and *Jorlan*, who are Sorcerors.
+- There are slightly more than two dozen Drow in **Velkynvelve**, including *Ilvarra*, another Priestess *Asha*, and their lovers *Shoor* and *Jorlan*, who are Sorcerers.
 - The inverted towers each have 3 guards on duty at all times
-- The main tower has an anti-magic effect, and seems to be where prisioners are processed before being thrown onto the platform
+- The main tower has an anti-magic effect, and seems to be where prisoners are processed before being thrown onto the platform
 - The smaller tower seems to be the barracks for the guards
 - No prisoner has ever returned from the smallest tower
 - It might be a matter of cycles before a contingent from **Menzoberranzan** arrives to take the remaining prisoners